Evin-Ngoa/sbg-forage-virtual-experience/README.md

-# STANDARD BANK VIRTUAL EXPERIENCE
+# STANDARD BANK FORAGE VIRTUAL EXPERIENCE
+- [Forage](https://www.theforage.com/simulations?companies=standard-bank/) - Standard Bank Virtual Experience Programs

 ## Overview
 This project is a Spring Boot application that implements JWT-based authentication.
 It provides a secure way of handling user authentication using JSON Web Tokens (JWT).
 The application exposes a REST API endpoint for authentication, allowing users to obtain a JWT upon providing valid credentials.
 This token can then be used for authorizing subsequent requests to other protected endpoints in the application.